bend/CPPWrappers/README.md

 ####Net

 contains the TcpSocket, TcpServer, UdpSocket, HtmlRequest classes.
-There is also a HtmlParser

 ####Fs

 contains methods for using the file system: File, BufferedInput BufferedOutput, ...

+####Parser

+contains an HtmlParser (not fully implemete but should but should be sufficient for accessing values between tags)

 ### Documentation